-A child can also have genetic testing for CHARGE.
-In most cases, genetic testing confirms the CHARGE diagnosis, and pinpoints which single gene has caused the problem (there are several different genetic causes).
+Children can also have genetic testing for CHARGE syndrome.
+In most cases, genetic testing confirms the CHARGE diagnosis.

-Because CHARGE syndrome is rare, it isn’t always easy to diagnose.
-Its signs and symptoms can also look like the signs and symptoms of other similar conditions.
+CHARGE syndrome isn’t always easy to diagnose.
+It’s rare, and its signs and symptoms can also look like the signs and symptoms of other similar conditions.

 Early intervention services for children with CHARGE syndrome

-If you live in a National Disability Insurance Scheme (NDIS) trial area and your child has a confirmed diagnosis of CHARGE syndrome, your child can get support under the NDIS.
+If your child has a confirmed diagnosis of CHARGE syndrome, your child can get support under the National Disability Insurance Scheme (NDIS).
 The NDIS helps you get services and support in your community, and gives you funding for things like early intervention therapies or one-off items like wheelchairs.

 Looking after yourself and your family